 While Australia is at the top of the list because of a points-based immigration system designed to favour the wealthy, business owners and qualified professionals such as accountants, doctors, engineers and lawyers.
 As the economic climate toughens globally, it’s likely that it will become easier to buy into investor visa programmes as countries are forced to lower their entry requirements in the hope of attracting foreign investment in the months to come.

 If you’re currently sitting on this fence, it’s a decision only you can make.
 Fortunately it’s a decision you don’t have to make uninformed.
 FinGlobal’s team of highly-skilled financial emigration specialists, international financial planners, and tax practitioners are ideally positioned to advise you on the best course of action to achieve your financial objectives.

 Whether you’re looking to protect your savings from the volatility of the Rand, or relocate your financial assets entirely, FinGlobal can help.
-We’ve already assisted more than 60 000 clients across 105 countries with different aspects of their cross-border financial portfolios, and we’ve got all the right credentials and expertise to help you reach the same peace of mind in making your next international money move.
+We’ve already assisted more than thousands of clients in over 105 countries with different aspects of their cross-border financial portfolios, and we’ve got all the right credentials and expertise to help you reach the same peace of mind in making your next international money move.